dfsp-spirit/jsfun/README.md

 # web
+Some web stuff tests.
 Not one software project with a purpose, rather a collection of fun web stuff I played around with